ArjanCodes/examples/pendulum/OUTLINE.md

-# Pendulum
+# Arrows

 In this video I want to cover dealing with dates and time.
-I'll be using the Pendulum library.
+I'll be using the Arrows library.

 Working with date and time data is one of the most challenging tasks in Data Science as well as programming in general.
 While dealing with different date formats, different time zones, daylight saving time, and whatnot, it can be difficult of keeping track of what days or times you are referencing.